Hamilton Road Cemetery, Deal: Notable Axis interments from the Battle of Britain (1940)

 c) Unteroffizier Herbert Reinsch, aged 20, also from Dresden (Service Number 58213/28).

 Unlike all the other military graves in this cemetery, Heinz Fischer and Herbert Reinsch appear to be buried together in a single grave, and a separate headstone has been erected for Leopold Kaluza, which was erected right next to Fischer's and Reinsch's (see photograph, above).
 The December 2009 Newsletter from the Commonwealth War Graves Commission explains;

 Adjoining headstones are also used when the remains of those buried are intermingled.
 Although individual sets of remains are known, the circumstances of death made it impossible to separate individuals.
 One of the most common uses of this form of commemoration are the graves of Second World War air crew.

 d) Leutnant Günther Mollenhauer, aged 21, from the city of Sprottau in what was then the German Province of Silesia, and is now called Szprotawa, in Poland.
 His service number was -53576/636-1./Erg.K.Gr.2, and he was born on 17 October 1919.

 Leutnant Mollenhauer, who, because of his rank was probably the pilot, was believed missing in action by some historians.
 However, the records of the Volksbund Deutsche Kriegsgräberfürsorge e.
 V. (VDK), Dover District Council, and the Deutsche Dienststelle (WASt) indicate that his body was found on the foreshore of the old Parish of Sholden, on the dunes between Sandown Castle, Kent and the Royal Cinque Ports Golf Club on 15 November 1940, three days after his comrades had been buried in the Hamilton Road Cemetery, and six days after the crash.
+Leutnant Mollenhauer was buried in Aylesham cemetery on 18 November, at grave reference "P.A.7.".
+Leutnant Mollenhauer, along with several other Germans who were buried in the Aylesham cemetery, was disinterred on 29 October 1962, and was re-buried in Cannock Chase German Military Cemetery.
+His grave is in Block: 1, Row 9, Grave 326.

 The date of death of all four of the crew is wrongly listed on their graves as being the 12 and 15 November respectively.
 This is because the date used is the day they were found washed up on the beach.

-Leutnant Mollenhauer was not buried in the Hamilton Road cemetery however, and was instead buried in Aylesham cemetery on 18 November, at grave reference "P.A.7.".
-The reason why he was buried at Aylesham cemetery is unknown.
-The Hamilton Road cemetery is the closest, Aylesham is around 8 miles from Deal even by the most direct route, and Dover is half that distance, and has many more cemeteries.
-However, Aylesham cemetery contains 11 mixed World War II burials, of which six are from the Royal Canadian Air Force and the Royal Australian Air Force (and the majority of interments there are NCOs and junior officer ranks) so it may just be that this cemetery was partly designated for non-British air crew burials at that time.
-Also, there is no reason to suppose that the British authorities at this time were aware that Leutnant Mollenhauer was from the same plane as Fischer, Reinsch and Kaluza.
-This might explain why some sources believed Leutnant Mollenhauer was MIA.